msveshnikov/autocode-ai/userInterface.md

 - `path`: For handling file paths.
 - Other project modules: `FileManager`, `CodeAnalyzer`, `CodeGenerator`, `DocumentationGenerator`.

-This module is essential for providing a seamless and interactive experience for users of the CodeCraftAI project, allowing them to leverage AI-powered code generation, analysis, and documentation features through a simple command-line interface.
+This module is essential for providing a seamless and interactive experience for users of the AutoCode project, allowing them to leverage AI-powered code generation, analysis, and documentation features through a simple command-line interface.